 The Occupational Safety and Health Administration (OSHA) has numerous guidelines in place designed to protect workers that may be exposed to toxic substances in a wide range of industries and occupations.
-Even so, there are sometimes accidents and oversights that can result in exposure to toxic substances.
+Even so, there are accidents and oversights that can result in toxic exposure to harmful substances.

 Whether exposure happens as a result of a one-time incident or over a long period of time, which is more common, illnesses may develop that seriously impact quality of life.

 Occupational exposure is the most common cause of asbestos disease, referring to the various health complications and conditions related to asbestos.
 The most prominent of these is mesothelioma, a rare and aggressive form of cancer that’s incurable.
 Prolonged exposure to asbestos may also lead to asbestosis (diffuse pulmonary fibrosis), a respiratory ailment characterized by shortness of breath that may take anywhere from 10 to 30 years to develop.
 Plumbers, roofers, insulation installers, and factory workers are among the groups of employees at high risk for this type of exposure.

 Naturally produced during fires, benzene is a flammable, colorless chemical compound that’s a major component in gasoline.
 It’s also widely used to make an assortment of products, including rubber lubricants, dyes and detergents, various plastics, and pesticides.
 There’s research suggesting that even low-level exposure from auto emissions and cigarette smoke may be harmful.
 Firefighters and individuals working in gasoline-related industries, refineries, chemical plants, and labs may absorb benzene through breathing or skin contact.
 There’s also evidence suggesting benzene, which may irritate skin and affect the respiratory and nervous system, could be linked to certain forms of leukemia.

 Exposure to some form of the chemical element lead may result in lead poisoning.
 Prolonged exposure to lead, which may enter the body through the digestive or respiratory system, has been associated with high blood pressure, joint and muscle pain, headaches, memory issues, and changes in mood.